lost-egg/lost-egg.github.io/combat.md

 Each turn, you can use one **Simple** action and any number of **Reflexive** actions.

-You can **flurry** to take a second Simple action in a round, but it has to be a different action from the first.
+You can **flurry** to take a second Simple action in a round, but it has to be a different action from the first, and both actions have to have the Flurry keyword.
 When you flurry, you get -3 to any rolls used by either Simple action, and you get -1 to your Defense until your next turn.
 Some actions can't be used on a turn when you flurry.

 If an action gives you a Defense modifier, then you get that bonus or penalty to Defense from when you declare the action until the start of your next turn.